 But Provincetown was attracting writers as well as artists.
 Hartley had arrived in Ptown with a group of friends from Greenwich Village.
 They were into theater, Freud, Marx and free love.
 Among them were John Dos Passos, John Reed and Emma Goldman.

 An unknown mariner, Eugene O’Neill, joined them, as well.
 His father was an actor and he had tried without success to find a stage for his plays.
 The year before the Greenwich Village group had formed an amateur theater company, the Provincetown Players.
 They agreed to put on O’Neill’s play Bound East for Cardiff.
-It was unlike anything the audience had ever seen before, and it revolutionized American theater.
+Unlike anything the audience had ever seen before, it revolutionized American theater.

 By the 1950s, an entertainment culture evolved, with nightclubs featuring drag acts.
 At Weathering Heights, for example, the waiters and waitresses cross-dressed, and the entertainment included female impressions.

 In 1952, Provincetown selectmen enacted regulations that banned drag shows and forbade bars and restaurants from encouraging ‘the habitual gathering place for home-sexuals of either sex.’
 “Selectmen Clamp Down on Gay Spots with New Regulations to Curb Evils,” reported the Provincetown Advocate in 1952.
 The regulations failed to curb any evils.

 The selectmen then wrote a letter to the editor called “An Appeal to All decent People in the Town of Provincetown.”
 In it, they asked the town to get rid of the ‘nests where the homosexuals congregate.’
 In July of 1960, the selectmen shut down the Weathering Heights club by denying the owner a liquor license.